RokkuRock/Socket-protocol/README.md

       to be sent with your certificate request
       A challenge password []:1234  // enter any value of at least 4 bytes An optional company name []:  // can be left balnk
+      # most of the values above can be left blank
       ```
     - Signing Certificate with key:
       ```bash